tomtx/tensorflow-cpu-gpu-inspector/README.md

-# python-system-check
+# TensorFlow Installation Check
-Checks the Python architecture, path, and version.
+> Checks the Python architecture, path, and version.